Kent Adult Social Care and Health (Kent Shared Lives Host) privacy notice

 Disclosure and Barring Service (DBS) checks

 You may withdraw your consent at any time.
-If you do withdraw your consent no further personal information will be collected and the existing personal information shall only be retained in accordance with KCC’s data protection policy.
-If you do withdraw your consent we may not be able to further your application to become a host.
+If you do withdraw your consent, no further personal information will be collected and the existing personal information shall only be retained in accordance with KCC’s data protection policy.
+If you do withdraw your consent we may not be able to take your application to become a host further.

 - know what we are doing with your information and why we are doing it

 - ask to see what information we hold about you (subject access request)

 - ask us to correct any mistakes in the information we hold about you

 - make a complaint to the Information Commissioner's Office

 Depending on our reason for using your information you may also be entitled to: